algorithmiaio/dev-center/README.md

 ## Submodules

-The [Algorithmia API Docs](https://github.com/algorithmiaio/api-docs) and [Synapse UX Toolkit](https://github.com/algorithmiaio/synapse) are included as submodules in this project.
-If you make updates to either of these repositories that you would like reflected in the Dev Center, `cd` into the submodule directory and check out the commit with your updates.
+The [Algorithmia API Docs](https://github.com/algorithmiaio/api-docs) are included as submodules in this project.
+If you make updates in this repository that you would like reflected in the Dev Center, `cd` into the submodule directory and check out the commit with your updates.
 Then `cd` back to the `dev-center` directory, run `git add [submodule directory]`, and commit.

 If updates are made to the [api-docs](https://github.com/algorithmiaio/api-docs), **you will need to run `npm run apidocs:build` in order to see the changes**.